 - Norwegian Sun

-Yes!
-Norwegian employs staff members that resides on the island to prepare for ship visits.
-This is beneficial, as there can be up to two ships that visit per day, which is common during the summer months.
+Norwegian employs over 60 staff members who reside on the island to prepare for ship visits.
+This is beneficial, as there can be up to two ships that visit per day!
+It, however, is more common for a single ship to visit per day, though.
+If you're looking for a tropical oasis, you might prefer this over Perfect Day at CocoCay, as that island is able to accommodate two Oasis Class ships at a time!

 The main attraction at Great Stirrup Cay is the beach, with plentiful lounge chairs and protected coves for swimming and snorkeling.
 The ship’s activities staff will host activities, such as beach volleyball tournaments, water and beach games, dance classes, yoga, and more.
 The day’s soundtrack is provided by DJs and live bands at the Bacardi Bar or the bandstand.